 - Fear of the consequences by imagining worse-case scenarios.

 - Fear of the costs of making mistakes.

-We have to be willing to accept that there will be times when we will make wrong decisions, but we should always learn from those decisions.
+We have to accept that there will be times when we’ll make wrong decisions, but we should always learn from those decisions.

 Then I had thoughts such as, “I already have two exercise machines, one which I’m not using.
 Buying another one will just take up more space in my home or garage.
 I should be able to add variety to my workouts with the machine I am already using.”

 I pondered over my decision for a few weeks and eventually decided not to buy the machine because the negative consequences outweighed the positive benefits on this occasion.
-Had I been more intentional about how to get to a decision quickly, I wouldn’t have struggled for that period of time.
+Had I been more intentional about how to get to a decision quickly, I wouldn’t have struggled for that period.

 5 Things You Can Do to Make Decisions Quickly

 - Use the 5/5/5 Rule.
 With this rule, we check into our emotions.
 How will we feel 5 minutes, 5 months and 5 years from now?
 Will we have regret or joy?
 Naturally, we will want to make decisions that will give us more joy.

 - Determine the cause of any indecision.
 Whenever we’re indecisive, there is usually some fear that is coming up.
 We have to look at what the real fear is and the cause of that fear.
 The more awareness we have around our decision-making process, the better quality decisions we’ll make.